mexez/Key-notes-Client-Server-Architecture-Using-MySQL-Relational-Database-Management-System/Readme.md

     GRANT ALL PRIVILEGES ON *.* TO 'remote_user'@'%' WITH GRANT OPTION;
     FLUSH PRIVILEGES;
 ```
 So DB is created.
-I exited (exit) the DB
+I exited the DB

-<p>I configured Mysql server to allow connection from remote host with the below command to replace ‘127.0.0.1’ {bind address} to ‘0.0.0.0’ in the text editor. </P>
+<p>I configured Mysql server to allow connection from remote host with the below command to replace ‘127.0.0.1’ {bind address} to ‘0.0.0.0’ in the text editor.  and I restart mysql server </P>

     sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf

-I restarted mysql server

     sudo systemctl restart mysql